Telarus

-Telarus is a U.S.-based sales agency that holds contracts with commercial network, cloud, and cybersecurity providers, and consolidates the sales volume of a network of independent sales agents known as 'Technology Advisors'.
-As a Technology Solutions Brokerage, Telarus functions as the top layer in the two-tier distribution model that is recognized as a key success factor in sales of business voice and data services.
-The company also develops patented software to facilitate its price searches for voice and data telecommunications services.
-It has operations in Australia, Canada, UK, and the United States.
+Telarus is an American-based privately held technology services distributor that holds contracts with commercial network, cloud, CX, and cybersecurity providers with its operations in Australia, Canada, the United Kingdom, and the United States.

 History

 Telarus was founded in June 2002 in Huntington Beach, California by Adam Edwards and Patrick Oborn.
 The focus of the company was to offer improved service to commercial telecommunications clients.

-Operating originally as a telecommunications reseller, Telarus generated leads using web and search engine marketing.
+Operating originally as a telecommunications broker, Telarus generated leads using web and search engine marketing.
 They followed up on each lead, contacted the T1 carrier for pricing, and compiled each quote by hand.

-Frustrated by this slow and cumbersome process of gathering information for prospective customers, Edwards and Oborn realized that to achieve scale, automation of price quoting was required.
-Oborn, who studied electrical and computer engineering at Brigham Young University, and had experience as the web master of Cognigen, recognized the potential of an automated sales process, and he set out with Edwards to do the same for commercial telecom pricing research.

-In 2003, Oborn designed the initial concept for what was to be called GeoQuote - software that allows a user to access multiple carrier price options with a single search.
+In 2003, Oborn designed the initial concept for what was to be called GeoQuote, described as a software that allows a user to access multiple carrier price options with a single search.
 Oborn partnered with Aaron Lieberman to write the code that could compute pricing based upon loop distance (the distance from the customer's central office to the carrier point of presence) or through direct access to a carrier pricing Application Programming Interface (API).

 The prototype of GeoQuote was completed in August 2003.
-The software was embedded in Telarus' public-facing, real-time price research tool called ShopforT1.com.
+The software was embedded in Telarus' research tool, named ShopforT1.com.